tapdata/tapdata-docs/docs/user-guide/data-pipeline/data-development/process-node.md

 9. After confirming the configurations are correct, click **Start**.

-   Once the process is completed, you can monitor the task's performance on the current page, such as QPS, latency, task time statistics, etc.
+   Once the process is completed, you can monitor the task's performance on the current page, such as RPS (Records Per Second), latency, task time statistics, etc.

 ## <span id="union-node">Union</span>